-- 1. Public Offering - a.
-Competitive Sale Note: Competitive sale lead-up and pricing differs fairly dramatically from a negotiated sale, including many of the subtopics in this outline - i.
-Bonds are advertised for sale (notice of sale) - ii.
-Bidding parameters are set - iii.
-Any broker-dealer or bank may bid at the designated date and time b.
-Negotiated Sale
+- 1. Public Offering

+- a.
+Competitive Sale

+- i.
+Bonds are advertised for sale (notice of sale)

+- ii.
+Bidding parameters are set

+- iii.
+Any broker-dealer or bank may bid at the designated date and time

 - iv.
 Bonds are awarded to the bidder offering the lowest True Interest Cost ("TIC") or Net Interest Cost ("NIC").
-NIC does not take into account the time value of money (as would be done in other calculation methods, such as TIC). - v.
+NIC does not take into account the time value of money (as would be done in other calculation methods, such as TIC).

+- v.
 Selling syndicate